 Water, sky, and flowers dominated Monet's work, whether at the seashore of Normandy or from his boat on the Seine or from his famous garden at Giverny.
 When ponds were not available at Giverny he petitioned the local authorities and created his own, planted it with bamboo and water lilies, then doubled its size and added a Japanese bridge.
 He had long been inspired by Japanese woodprints, and filled his home and kitchen with them on his walls.
 He gardened incessantly.
 "I dug, planted, weeded myself; in the evenings the children watered."
 The kitchen garden provided food for the table; the flower garden provided subjects for his paintings.
 Even as his eyesight failed him, he painted still, his canvases becoming larger and larger, filled to bursting with the beauty of the world.
 By the end, he built a huge, high gallery to accommodate paintings six feet tall and 20 feet long, soon after his death to fill the Musee de l'Orangerie in Paris and awe centuries of visitors—his witness to the beauty of the universe.

 American naturalist and cultural critic Henry David Thoreau led a troubled life alternating between the close study of his beloved New England, especially the Concord River, and his thorough disgust at the lives of "quiet desperation" of the people who lived there.
 As a young man, he was deeply unhappy, and urged by his best (and nearly only) friend, the poet Ellery Channing, to move to Walden Pond: "go out upon that (land)…and there begin the grand process of devouring yourself alive.
 I see no other alternative, no other hope for you."
-In his famous Waldon, or Life in the Woods, Thoreau alternates between two moods: exalting the intellectual life of books and spiritual explorations in Eastern civilizations through the centuries, on the one hand, and losing himself in the present daily beauty and rootedness of the natural world, roaming the rivers and forests of New England, on the other.
-Early in his short life, and in the Waldon Pond book, he seems to favor the exotic, ageless intellectual glories of books.
+In his famous Walden, or Life in the Woods, Thoreau alternates between two moods: exalting the intellectual life of books and spiritual explorations in Eastern civilizations through the centuries, on the one hand, and losing himself in the present daily beauty and rootedness of the natural world, roaming the rivers and forests of New England, on the other.
+Early in his short life, and in the Walden Pond book, he seems to favor the exotic, ageless intellectual glories of books.

 But later in life, Thoreau mellows, becomes more interested in the rivers and woods; he throws himself into a study of the native Americans and how they live immersed in the natural world, observing their daily lives and accompanying them on hunting and foraging trips.
 Thoreau had contracted tuberculosis at age 18.
 Upon his death bed, at age 44, with Ellery Channing beside him again, he says in a low, gentle voice, "Now comes good sailing."
 Finally, Thoreau is at home in the winds and waters of the world.
 Then, whispered softly, "Moose," and, finally, "Indian."
 Here is his home at last: the forest, and the animals and humans living there, in harmony with the earth, even as Thoreau joins that harmony at death.